Byron Rempel

-Byron Rempel, the writer, (born 1962) is a Quebec-based writer of Dutch Mennonite-descent born in Steinbach, Manitoba.
-He has written fiction and non-fiction, including his autobiography "Truth is Naked" in 2005, which was selected by The Globe and Mail among its 2006 Book of the Year selections.
-He was a finalist for the Quebec Writers' Federation Awards Mavis Gallant Prize twice, for "Truth is Naked" in 2006 and "No Limits" in 2008.
+Byron Rempel (born 1962) is a Quebec-based writer of Dutch Mennonite-descent born in Steinbach, Manitoba.
+He has written fiction and non-fiction, including his autobiography Truth is Naked in 2005, which was selected by The Globe and Mail among its 2006 Book of the Year selections.
+He was a finalist for the Quebec Writers' Federation Awards Mavis Gallant Prize twice, for Truth is Naked in 2006 and No Limits in 2008.